Setup and Print

 : Prints either a stylish table or a simple table suitable for easy export.

-requires Julia 1.10 or later.
+The function requires Julia 1.10 or later.

-# Print data for all wattmeters
+Print data for all wattmeters:

 fmt = Dict("Active Power" => "%.2f", "Active Power Estimate" => "%.6f")